 As much as we'd love to keep collecting interest on your money, we've made it super easy to request a payout.
-Just head over to your Payouts account page and click
+Just head over to your Commissions page and click

 What's that, you don't see the button?
 This means one of two things.